-Orion Crook has a Master of Arts degree in Psychology from the University of West Georgia, a Humanistic Praxis Certificate and is a member of the American Academy of Psychotherapist.
+Orion Crook holds a Master of Arts degree in Psychology from the University of West Georgia, a Humanistic Praxis Certificate, and is a member and former scholar of the American Academy of Psychotherapists.
+They are a Licensed Professional Counselor in Georgia and a Licensed Mental Health Counselor in New York.

 A client I have worked with for over a year and half wrote this for me to post on this site.
 Maybe it can help guide you: